zdeal1026/password_generator/README.md

 # Notes
-This task was extrememly difficult at first.
-In my head everything was jumbling up but it became clearer the further into it I got.
-Creating a drawing and taking notes on paper really helped with this but I am working so that I don't have to use this method because it is time consuming.
+This task was extrememly difficult.
+I was unable to get the password to generate.
+The prompts kept looping and I couldn't figure out how to fix it.

 # Credits
 Matierial and ideas borrowed from Trilogy Education services along with teachings from Anthony Cooper and Sasha Peterson.
 Youtube videos on password generators also utilized.